developsomethingcool/MazeGenerator/README.md

 ## Trouble we encountert on the way

 - When we randomly generated traps, multiple traps could be generated in the same position or they could overlap with Goal area.
 - sometimes problem did arise out of nowhere with no concernable reason.
-But the easy fix was to save and start Unity again
+But the easy fix was to save and start Unity again.
 - Problems of the physics engine.
-Sometime ridigeBodys wouldn't fall down even though theye were effected by gravity
+Sometime ridigeBodys wouldn't fall down even though theye were effected by gravity.
-- While merging the branches we crashed our solution multiple times and had to revert multiple commits
+- While merging the branches we crashed our solution multiple times and had to revert multiple commits.
 - While generating scenery some buttons expanded and covered the whole script, so it was not easy to find out why some buttons did not work properly.
 - Problems with the unity animation system.
 But when looking online we are not the only ones.
-- Porting assably of scripts and gameobjects from one unity Project to another
+- Porting assably of scripts and gameobjects from one unity Project to another.
 - In general minor changes in a code or the Unity interface could lead to a problem, which took a lot of time to identify but only a little to fix.

 ## How to play

+1. Clone the repository: Start by cloning the repository to your local machine using the following command:

+"git clone <repository-url>"

+2. Build and run the game: Once you have the repository cloned, open the project in your preferred game development environment (e.g., Unity) and build the game.
+Run the built executable to launch the game.

+3. Objective: The objective of the game is to navigate through the labyrinth, overcome various obstacles and traps, and reach the goal area to win the game.
+Pay attention to the game's specific rules and mechanics, as they may vary depending on the project.

+4. Controls: Familiarize yourself with the game's controls to effectively navigate the game world.
+These controls may include standard movement controls (e.g., WASD keys), special abilities (e.g., jumping, shrinking), and interaction with objects and characters in the game.

-Guidelines for contributing to the project and collaborating with others.
+## Guidelines for Contributing and Collaboration

+1. Fork the repository: If you wish to contribute to the project or collaborate with others, start by forking the repository to your GitHub account.
+This will create a copy of the project under your account that you can freely modify.

+2. Create a new branch: Before making any changes or additions, create a new branch in your forked repository.
+This helps keep your changes separate from the main codebase and makes it easier to track and manage modifications.

+3. Make changes and additions: Make your desired changes or additions to the project code, assets, or documentation.
+Follow best practices, adhere to coding guidelines, and ensure that your modifications align with the project's goals and objectives.

+4. Commit and push changes: Once you are satisfied with your modifications, commit your changes to the branch and push them to your forked repository.

+5. Create a pull request: When you are ready to merge your changes into the main project, create a pull request.
+Provide a clear description of the changes you made, their purpose, and any relevant information that helps reviewers understand your contribution.

+6. Collaborate and iterate: Collaborate with other contributors and maintainers through the pull request.
+Address any feedback or suggestions provided by reviewers and iterate on your changes as necessary.
+This process ensures that the project maintains a high standard of quality and consistency.

+By following these guidelines, you can contribute to the project, collaborate effectively with others, and help shape the game into an even better experience for players.

 ## Credits

-Acknowledgment of individuals and resources that contributed to the project.
+Team Members: Hendrik Kremer, Oleksandr Pometun, Asma Akter